 - WHAT INFORMATION WE COLLECT AND HOW WE COLLECT IT

 We collect personal information about you to enable us to provide the service to you.

 - Email address and telephone numbers

-- Any information you provide to us when you become a client of Affinity Resolutions.
+- Any information you provide to us when you become a client or supplier of Affinity Resolutions.

 - Any personal information you give to us when you use one of our help lines.

 - Any personal information you give us about your health.

 - When you visit our website, we collect information about your IP address and pages you visit.
 This does not tell us who you are or your address, unless you choose to provide that information.

 - We do not use or disclose sensitive personal data, such as race, religion or political affiliations without your explicit consent.

 - Your payment information (e.g., credit card details) provided when you make a purchase from our website is not received or stored by us.
 That information is processed securely and privately by the third-party payment processors that we use.
 We may share your personal data with our payment processors, but only for the purpose of completing the relevant payment transaction.
 Such payment processors are banned from using your personal data, except to provide these necessary payment services to us, and they are required to maintain the confidentiality of your personal data and payment information.